 The financial statements have been prepared on the accrual and going concern basis, and the historical cost convention except where the Ind AS requires a different accounting treatment.
-The principal variations from the historical cost convention relate to financial instruments which are classified as fair value through profit or loss (refer note 2.8) - which are measured at fair value.
+The principal variations from the historical cost convention relate to financial instruments which are classified as fair value through profit or loss (refer note 2.7) - which are measured at fair value and liability for cash-settled awards (refer note 2.12) - which are measured at fair value.